ga-wdi-lessons/js-jasmine/readme.md

 - ...while still being valid Javascript: you close all your parentheses, put semicolons where you need them, and so on.

 Consider: What variables do you need to test?
 From an English perspective, what names would it make sense for the different variables and methods to have?

-**Take 5 minutes** to add expectations yourself.
-Then, meet up with your group of 3 and take 5 minutes to review each others expectations.

 ## Refactor (10/150)